 The Clyfford Still Museum

-The past decade has seen Denver’s art world status rise considerably, with the addition of the Daniel Libeskind-designed Hamilton Building at the Denver Art Museum, a burgeoning gallery scene and the opening of the cutting-edge Denver Museum of Contemporary Art.
+The past decade has seen Denver’s art world status rise considerably, with the addition of the Daniel Libeskind-designed Hamilton Building at the Denver Art Museum, a burgeoning gallery scene and the opening of the cutting-edge Museum of Contemporary Art Denver.
 But the city isn’t resting on its laurels – not by a long shot.
-Open to the public since Nov.
-18, 2011, The Clyfford Still Museum is yet another jewel in the Mile High City’s already glittering crown.
+Open to the public since 2011, The Clyfford Still Museum is yet another jewel in the Mile High City’s already glittering crown.

 One of the Foremost American Painters of the 20th Century